 On Thursday, February 28th Delaware State took thirty-nine lucky mass communications students to our nation’s capital Washington D.C., to attend an annual job fair.
-This year the Blackburn Center, which ordinarily hosts the fair, was under renovation.
-Due to this students got to experience the fair at the Newseum, an interactive museum that highlights the importance of free press, located at 6th and Pennsylvania Avenue.
+This year the Blackburn Center at Howard University, which ordinarily hosts the fair, was under renovation.
+Due to this, students got to experience the fair at the Newseum, an interactive museum that highlights the importance of free press, located at 6th and Pennsylvania Avenue.

-Sophomore, Ashley Davis expressed her excitement to be in the room where “most of the companies were looking for juniors and seniors, but I’m glad I got the opportunity to show my face and make some connections.”
+Sophomore, Ashley Davis expressed her excitement to be in the room, “most of the companies were looking for juniors and seniors, but I’m glad I got the opportunity to show my face and make some connections.”

 This event provided students with new insight for future endeavors and the opportunity to jump start their careers.
 What a great way for students to get some real information and step out of their comfort zones.
 This year’s Howard Job Fair has been ruled a success!